wz790/Fedora-Noble-Setup/README.md

 ### NVIDIA

-NVIDIA drivers on Fedora 43 are best installed via RPM Fusion's akmod-nvidia packages, here there are also two options here: enable Secure Boot (preferred for security) or disable it.
+NVIDIA drivers on Fedora are best installed via RPM Fusion's akmod-nvidia packages, there are two options for you first with enabled Secure Boot (preferred) or disable it.
 The choice is yours.
 The best official source is here [RPMFUSION HOW TO NVIDIA](https://rpmfusion.org/Howto/NVIDIA) for you to look into yourself, while I will try to be brief.

 #### Prerequisites (both options)